The general concepts and principles used for revenue recognition are similar between GAAP and IFRS.

 Percentage of Completion Method for Long-Term Contracts

 Under IFRS, companies should use the percentage of completion method to account for long-term contracts.
-If costs and revenues are difficult to estimate, companies should recognise revenue to the extent of the costs incurred only.
+If costs and revenues are difficult to estimate, companies should only recognise revenue to the extent of the costs incurred.
 This means taking a cost-recovery approach.

 When working with the International Financial Reporting Standards, the percentage of completion method and the cost recovery method of accounting for long-term contracts are recognised.

-With the percentage of completion method, companies recognise GP and revenues each period based simply on the construction progress or, in other words, the percentage of completion of the project.
+With the percentage of completion method, companies recognise GP and revenues each period based simply on the construction progress or, in other words, the project’s completion percentage.
 Construction costs are accumulated, and gross profit earned to date is added to an inventory account.
-It also accumulates progress billings in a contra inventory account.
+It also accumulates progress billings in a contra-inventory account.
 This method is the same for IFRS and GAAP.

 When working with the cost recovery method, contra revenue is sometimes recognised only to the extent of the costs incurred that are expected to be recoverable.
 Profit is recognised once all costs are recognised.
 The construction costs, in this case, are accumulated in the Construction in Progress inventory account and progress billings are accumulated in the Billings on Construction in the Progress contra inventory account.

-The reason that the percentage of completion method of accounting for long-term contracts is used is that under most contracts, the buyer and seller both have enforceable rights.
+The percentage of completion method of accounting for long-term contracts is used because the buyer and seller both have enforceable rights under most contracts.
 The buyer’s right is that he can legally require specific performance on the contract.
 And the seller legally has the right to require progress payments that provide evidence of his ownership.
 This result is that a continuous sale occurs as the work progresses.